Prudential RideLondon - Surrey 100

 100 miles - London to Surrey - Sunday 29 July 2018

-If you have been inspired by London's fantastic Olympic year, have a passion for cycling, and would love to raise money doing something that you enjoy, then Prudential RideLondon-Surrey 100 is the perfect challenge!
+If you have a passion for cycling and would love to raise money doing something you enjoy, then Prudential RideLondon-Surrey 100 is the challenge for you.

-- Receive a fundraising information pack, including an up to date supporter magazine and a rhino pin badge
+- Receive an information pack, with advice for fundraising, an up-to-date rhino supporter magazine and a rhino pin badge

-- We'll send you a cycling jersey to wear for training and on the day
+- We'll send you an exclusive Save the Rhino cycling jersey to wear for training and on the day

-- To say thank you we will offer a prize to the top fundraiser!
+- And to say thank you we will offer a prize to our top fundraiser